Krishnanand2517/Create-with-Code/Jumping Farmer/readme.txt

-This project demonstrates endless scrolling backgrounds.
+This project is an endless running and jumping game, which demonstrates endless scrolling backgrounds.